What is GREEN?

 Greetings from Director, Research Institute

-We look forward to your continued guidance, encouragement, and cooperation in our activities.
+We sincerely appreciate your continued guidance, encouragement, and cooperation in our activities.

 Nobukazu Soma